mascully/vanth/README.md

 }
 ```

 This generates a method `Vanth::ty()` which returns a `vanth::Ty`.
 This should represent the type's fully qualified name - its module path followed by the type itself and any generics it has.
-E.g. `Data::<ty().to_string()` could return `my::crate::module::Data`.
+E.g. `Data::ty().to_string()` could return `"my::crate::module::Data"`.

-The derivation only works for basic types right now and is not implemented for `std` types.
+The derive macro only works for basic types right now and is not implemented for `std` types.
 Moving or renaming types or modules will change the type name, necessitating a database migration.
 This is not supported yet.

 This should be used with caution.
 There are good reasons why `std::any::TypeId` is opaque.